PrefectHQ/prefect/docs/guides/state-change-hooks.md

     failing_flow()
 ```

-Note that because we've configured retries in this example, the `on_failure` hook will not run until all `retries` have completed, when the flow run enters a `Failed` state.
+Note that retries are configured in this example.
+This means the `on_failure` hook will not run until all `retries` have completed when the flow run enters a `Failed` state.

 ### Delete a Cloud Run job when a flow run crashes

-State change hooks can aid in managing infrastructure cleanup in scenarios where tasks spin up individual infrastructure resources independently of Prefect.
+State change hooks help manage infrastructure cleanup in scenarios where tasks spin up individual infrastructure resources independently of Prefect.
-When a flow run crashes, tasks may exit abruptly, resulting in the potential omission of cleanup logic within the tasks.
+When a flow run crashes, tasks may exit abruptly and result in the potential omission of cleanup logic within the tasks.
-State change hooks can be used to ensure infrastructure is properly cleaned up even when a flow run enters a `Crashed` state!
+Use state change hooks to ensure infrastructure is properly cleaned up, even when a flow run enters a `Crashed` state.

-Let's create a hook that deletes a Cloud Run job if the flow run crashes.
+Here's how to create a hook that deletes a Cloud Run job if the flow run crashes:

 ```python
 import os